 Perhaps the two most important tools in the journey toward retirement are education and planning — knowing where you are, where you want to be, and what you need.
 Understanding the ins and outs of the ideal retirement age, whether that’s through Social Security or private retirement savings plans, and how to avoid penalties can help form a solid plan.

 Aside from government benefits, one of the easiest steps for traditionally employed workers is to take full advantage of their employer’s 401(k) matching plans.
 These are programs in which the employer can match what you contribute to the 401(k).

-Without fixes, the cash reserves of the SSA will become depleted and workers who reach full retirement age after 2034 will not receive their full benefits.
+Without fixes, the cash reserves of the SSA will become depleted and workers who reach full retirement age after 2034 will likely receive a reduced benefit amount.

-It can be a scary proposition for some, but knowing that the deadline is approaching is a huge advantage in that members of the workforce who have time to take measures to counter the expected shortfall.
+It can be a scary proposition for some, but knowing that the deadline is approaching is a huge advantage in that members of the workforce who have time to take measures to counter the expected shortfall by saving more and adjusting their financial plans.

 SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.